-6.5 Indicators and Main Screen Controls
+6.6 Indicators and Main Screen Controls

-Figure 2 illustrates the indicators and controls near the top of the software screen display, and a large tabbed interface below.
-This section discusses the controls above this tabbed section.
+Figure 2 illustrates the indicators and controls near the top of the screen, and a large tabbed interface below.
+This section will discuss the controls above this tabbed section.

 At the top left of the screen is an Interface indicator.
-The TLV320AIC32 has an I2C interface.
-The indicator is lit after the program begins.
+This indicator shows which interface is selected for controlling the TLV320AIC33, either I2C or SPI; it is lit after the program begins.